Chickweed

 Traditional Background

-Chickweed is a soft, cooling garden herb that has been eaten and used as medicine in European folk traditions for centuries.
-Often considered a “weed,” it is in fact a gentle, mineral-rich plant valued for soothing hot, irritated tissues and supporting skin, lymphatic and digestive wellness.
+Chickweed is a soft, cooling herb that has been eaten and used medicinally in European folk traditions for centuries.
+Although often dismissed as a simple garden weed, it is in fact a gentle, nourishing plant long valued for supporting skin, lymphatic flow, and digestive comfort.

-Traditionally, chickweed has been taken as teas, foods and extracts, and applied externally as poultices or salves to support comfort in the skin and joints and to maintain a sense of lightness and ease in the body.
+Traditionally, chickweed has been prepared as teas, foods, extracts, poultices, and salves to soothe irritated tissues and help maintain a sense of lightness, comfort, and balance in the body.

 Active Constituents

-Vitamins & Minerals: Chickweed contains vitamins C, A and B-complex, along with minerals such as iron, magnesium, calcium and potassium, contributing to its reputation as a nutritive tonic herb.
+Chickweed contains vitamins A, C, and B-complex along with minerals such as calcium, magnesium, potassium, and iron, contributing to its reputation as a gentle nutritive tonic.

 Traditional Uses

-Digestive Support: Its cooling, soothing nature has been used to support comfortable digestion, especially when there is heat, irritation or occasional indigestion.
+Its soothing and cooling nature has been used to support comfortable digestion, particularly when there is heat, irritation, or mild digestive discomfort.

 Properties